home-assistant/home-assistant.io/source/_integrations/homekit_controller.markdown

 ## Adding a HomeKit device through Bluetooth

-You can add a HomeKit device to Home Assistant via Bluetooth.
+You can add a HomeKit device to Home Assistant via [Bluetooth](/integrations/bluetooth).

 ### Prerequisites

-- If your Home Assistant instance does not natively support Bluetooth, use a Bluetooth proxy.
+- If your Home Assistant instance does not natively support Bluetooth, use an ESPHome Bluetooth proxy.
   - A proxy can also be helpful if your Home Assistant device is too far away from the device you are trying to pair.
 - If your HomeKit device has been used with Thread before, or is still paired with iOS, reset the device.
    - HomeKit devices can only be paired to a single controller at once.
    - If it has been in a Thread network before, the device might remember the Thread credentials of a different network.
-A reset fixes that.
+A reset makes sure the device is not connected to any Thread network.

 ## To add a HomeKit device through Bluetooth